openmindlab/grunt-spritesmith-hd/README.md

   - `{ createMap: false }`: If true, will create a variabble map in the SCSS file
   - `{ varPrefix: none }`: String value to set a prefix for the variables in the generated SCSS

+#### failOnOddImageSize
+Type: `Boolean`
+Default: `false`

+Set it to `true` in order to interrupt the build process if any of the standard source images size (width or height) is not even.

+If it's set to `false` the build process just raise a warning.

+All the images should have an even height and an even width `(e.g. 22x26px)`

 #### ldCssTemplate
 Type: `String`